Browe History, Family Crest & Coats of Arms

 Early History of the Browe family

-Another 145 words (10 lines of text) covering the years 150 and 1500 are included under the topic Early Browe History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Browe research.
+Another 73 words (5 lines of text) covering the years 150 and 1500 are included under the topic Early Browe History in all our PDF Extended History products and printed products wherever possible.

 Browe Spelling Variations

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Browe were recorded, including Brewes, Brews, Brewe, Brewse, Brewis, Brew, Brewas, Brewase, Brue, MacBrew and many more.

 Early Notables of the Browe family (pre 1700)